LivingDeadCat/EllipsoMeasure/README.md

 # EllipsoMeasure
-Trying to create ellipsometry calculator
+Trying to create refractive index and toughness calculator for ellipsometric measures